• My Skills & Tech Platforms

 Thus, I have a very global, diverse lens through which I work in the People space, and I'm very used to working with many very different people, and fostering and improving positive cultures wherein there is cross-functional stakeholder management with many very different personalities and ways of doing things and communicating.
 I'm also very used to attracting and retaining talent to support those cultures, and iterating on my approach to People work, because there's always room for improvement, and I really care about the work that I do and the value it adds.
 The company's mission is my mission.
 We all win together.

-Over the past few years in the workplace, I have become accustomed to performing in myriad administrative roles, taking the lead on numerous major People projects, and essentially being the oil in the background that keeps the machine running smoothly, if that analogy makes sense.
+Over the past few years of my career, I have become accustomed to performing in myriad administrative roles, including managing core People/HR processes for entire diverse, talented, global teams, and taking the lead on numerous major People projects, essentially being the oil in the background that keeps the machine running smoothly, which I think is a very fitting analogy for my line of work.

 With my passion for technology, I have built up considerable tech-related skills over the years, on both the hardware and software sides.